mrhenryyu/minimal-mistakes/_pages/about.md

 ### **Long Term Goal**{: .red} : Become a successful individual in an industry that involves data, technology and finance.
 My eventual goal is to develop a steady career for myself in an industry that I am passionate about, and doing something that I love.
 Although vague, I envision myself working a technical job and doing something that involves a mix of science, technology and finance.
 I am willing to put in the hard work and planning in order to make this dream a reality.

-### **Five Year Goal**{: .red} : Become a data analyst and work in various work environments / locations
+### **Five Year Goal**{: .red} : Have an established career as a data analyst / data scientist
 <!--Clear having a clear / established data analyst career involving the latest technology trends, finance and involving etc. -->
-Having a background in science and neuroscience, I can make a contribution on how these skills and knowledge can be combined.
+(Rough Draft) Having a background in science and neuroscience, I can make a contribution on how these skills and knowledge can be combined.
 I know how the brain works, and I am going to use my neuroscience knowledge in data analysis.
 (Artifical intelligence) Having a background and neuroscience and finance, I'm looking to put the combination to a higher level / development.
 I can deliver superior results, I can do something that most people cannot do.
 Within these next 5 years, I want begin creating a name and a career for myself.
 As my core competency is in research and analysis, being a data analyst is the right fit for me.
 I aim to learn quickly and work hard in order to hone my skills and progress up the career ladder.
 As I have a finance and neuroscience background, I wish to incorporate that knowledge into my career down the line.

 ### **One year goal**{: .red} : Begin working as a data analyst.
-Over the next year, I want to enter the data analyst or a data scientist.
+Simply put, over the next year, I want to have the change to demonstrate my skills as data analyst or a data scientist.
+I want to be able to utilize my knowledge and background to provide value to the hiring organization.

 ## Personal Goals